LilithHafner/UpdateJulia.jl/README.md

          rather than downloading the "archive" version and letting UpdateJulia automatically install it (only supported on windows).
 ```
-The system dependant portions of info statements are replaced with `...`.
+The system dependent portions of info statements are replaced with `...`.

 ## Known issues (contributions welcome!)
 - Cannot install nightly builds on ubuntu
 - Does not automatically migrate `Project.toml` and run `Pkg.update()`.
 - Management of multiple versions on Windows is annoying.
-As with other opperating systems, UpdateJulia will install new versions which can be reached via the commands `julia`, `julia-major.minor` (e.g. `julia-1.6`) or `julia-major.minor.patch` (e.g. `julia-1.6.4`), but because we append to the path variable, older instillations will take precidence where there are name conflicts.
-You can manually edit your path varialbles by pressing windows+r enterting `rundll32 sysdm.cpl,EditEnvironmentVariables`, and pressing ok.
+As with other opperating systems, UpdateJulia will install new versions which can be reached via the commands `julia`, `julia-major.minor` (e.g. `julia-1.6`) or `julia-major.minor.patch` (e.g. `julia-1.6.4`), but because we append to the path variable, older installations will take precedence where there are name conflicts.
+You can manually edit your path variables by pressing windows+r enterting `rundll32 sysdm.cpl,EditEnvironmentVariables`, and pressing ok.